 5. Evidence of Compliance

-Each year, the Provost and Executive Vice Chancellor issues a memorandum to all vice chancellors, deans, and vice provosts, requesting their written assurance that all EHRA employees in their units have been reviewed during the year ending June 30.
+Each year, the Executive Vice Chancellor and Provost issues a memorandum to all vice chancellors, deans, and vice provosts, requesting their written assurance that all EHRA employees in their units have been reviewed during the year ending June 30.